Frederick Elijah Wetherall (1814-1906).

 Frederick was born on 30 July 1814 and baptised at St John Timberhill, Norwich, Norfolk, a day later – his parents were Thomas Wetherill and Rebecca Brooks.

-The couple subsequently lived in the town’s famous rows – 51 in the 1841 census and in subsequent returns 109 and 10.
+The couple subsequently lived in the Yarmouth’s famous rows – 51 in the 1841 census and in subsequent returns 109 and 10.
 There Frederick made his living as a shoemaker and together they raised a family.
-Sarah died in June 1869 and was buried in Great Yarmouth on the 23rd of the month, less than a year after the couple had suffered the loss of their eldest son in the River Are (see below).
+Sarah died in June 1869 and was buried in Great Yarmouth on the 23rd of the month, less than a year after the couple had suffered the loss of their eldest son in the River Yare (see below).

 The couple had a number of children:

-- Frederick Wetherill (1838-1868).
+- Frederick Wetherall (1838-1868).
 Frederick Jnr was baptised on 4 July 1838 in St Nicholas’s Church, Great Yarmouth, and was still living at home with his parents at the 1861 census, which recorded him working as a labourer.
 The Yarmouth Independent of 22 August 1868 reported on his early, tragic death, the result of drowning in the River Yare.
-The paper reported that his body was discovered several days after he had gone missing, having failed to return to the home he shared with a sister at Row 10.
+The paper reported that his body was discovered several days after he had gone missing, having failed to return to the home that by then he shared with a sister at Row 10.
 Described as an ostler for the Angel Hotel, Frederick was said to be of weak intellect (perhaps what we would call learning disabilities today) and of mild temperament.
 It was reported that he had recently appeared as a prosecution witness in a court case and feared that the defendant would now cause him harm.
 The jury, who heard that Frederick’s head had been cut and bruised, returned a verdict after a post mortem had been carried out that he’d been ‘found drowned’.

 Sources: BMDs and census info at Ancestry.co.uk and Findmypast.co.uk.
 Records at Norfolk Family History Society.
 British Newspaper Archive.